Target Encrypted Link Package (TELP)

 Establish secure connection

 Once the Flasher Secure has established a secure connection with the MCU, a proprietary interface is opened between the Flasher Secure and the microcontroller.
-After installing the firmware, communication with the processor can only occur through the interface established by the firmware between the Flasher Secure and the target device.
+After installing the secure bootloader, communication with the processor can only occur through the interface established by the firmware between the Flasher Secure and the target device.

 Decrypt and install firmware and remove secure bootloader